tobyfey/docassemble-lel/README.md

 - WitnessTestimony: Statement, Name of Witness, Relation, Age

 I should be able to ask if the evidence was evidence already submitted.

+There will also be a number attribute, to keep track of the exhibit number or affidavit number.

 ```yaml
 generic object: FactObject